XiaohuiLee/wechatFriends/README.md

 ## File struture explaination
 ### grab_Wechat_Friends.ipynb

 The main file of the programme, as you can tell from the file fromat, ipython and jupyter is needed as for this programme.
+I strongly recommend that you use this file to reappear all the results.

 ### grab_Wechat_Friends.py
 The another format of snippets code in python format.
 Literally I just paste the code in jupyter notebook to this one file.